-SAN TAN TRAIL (ST)
+SAN TAN TRAIL (SA)

-Trail Rating: Moderate - Difficult O
+Trail Rating: Moderate - Difficult

 Description: The trail starts at the San Tan Trailhead and encompasses a large portion of the park and intersects with other trails at various points.
-Enjoy scenic mountain views at the south end of the park near Rock Peak and the Malpais Hills or hike to the central valley of the park to explore its unique beauty and mining history.
+Enjoy scenic mountain views at the south end of the park near Rock Peak and the Malpais Hills or hike to the central valley of the park to explore its unique beauty.